Health care and free health insurance programs in Minnesota for uninsured.

 HIV/AIDS Insurance Continuation will provide financial assistance to help pay the health insurance premiums to lower income individuals who have HIV/AIDS.
 Call 800-657-3761.

-Minnesota Medicaid is a federal government coordinated free quality health care services.
+Minnesota Medicaid is a federal government coordinated free quality health care service as well as insurance plan.
 Resources are offered for eligible working poor and low-income individuals, pregnant women, uninsured children, and other qualified families.
 It is free or low cost yet comprehensive medical bill assistance for physician visits, emergency ambulance, hospitalization costs, dental cleanings.
 You can select your own doctor too.
 800-657-3739

-The TEFRA option is medical assistance and it provides health insurance coverage program for children and infants with disabilities who live at home.
+The TEFRA option is a form of medical assistance and it provides health insurance coverage program for children and infants with disabilities who live at home.
 Eye exams, drugs, inpatient/outpatient hospital care, and more is paid for.
 Call 800-657-3739.

 Health insurance is also offered for children under the age of 21.
 It is only offered for low to moderate income residents and is provided as part of the State's Health Insurance Program (SCHIP).
 Main number is 800-657-3739.